Document updated on May 15, 2024

 Datadog is a cloud monitoring and security platform for developers, IT operations teams, and businesses.

-The OpenTelemetry integration allows you to send metrics and traces to Datadog using a Collector.
+The OpenTelemetry integration allows you to send metrics and traces to Datadog using their collector.

 Datadog configuration